kbase/narrative/Readme.md

 cd src
 ./ipython.sh

-   This will set the PYTHONPATH to include the src directory, where the biokbase.* modules reside.
+   This will set the PYTHONPATH to include the src directory, where the biokbase.* modules reside, as well as setting the IPYTHONPATH to include the directory containing a KBase narrative profile that loads a kbase specific environment
-   Once within ipython, you can use "import biokbase.narrative" to bring in the modifications to support the narrative.

    sychan 6/27/2013